Most Spider Plants normally have inflorescence on growing stems, but the blossoms sometimes emerge on the tips of existing stems.

 Overview of Spider Plant Flower

-Spider Ivy or Ribbon Plant, popularly known as Spider Plant, is an evergreen flowering plant that hails from the South African tropical rainforests.
+Spider Ivy or Ribbon Plant, popularly known as Spider Plant, is an evergreen flowering plant from South African tropical rainforests.

-Interestingly, some Spider plants develop single blossom whereas others assemble loose panicles.
+Some Spider plants develop single blossoms, whereas others assemble loose panicles.

 |Flowering Time||Spring and summer|